 We caught up with social selling sorcerer Tim Hughes to hear what’s what right now on all things social selling.
-Have a listen to the podcast embedded below, on iTunes or keep reading for an abridged transcript of our conversation.
+Have a listen to the episode embedded below, subscribe to the podcast, or keep reading for an abridged transcript of our conversation.
 To hear more from Tim, check out the 5 Pillars of Social Selling.

 What do you do Tim?

 I don’t like to use the word expert, but people quite often place that on me.
 I’m an expert in social selling and social media.
 My book is available on Amazon now; Social Selling: Techniques to Influence Buyers and Changemakers.
 The book really is about how organisations, how salespeople, and how marketers can use social to sell, and use social, in effect, to generate leads and generate revenue.

 How do you use social networks purposefully to build trust and a high quality community?

 The fact that people are now using mobile more than anything else, and people are spending more time actually researching things.
 People are spending more time actually researching the products, and there’s far more products and apps, and the whole thing is getting far more complex.

 I don’t want to sound ageist, but it’s that the research shows that if you’re looking at people up to about the age of 40, those people, generally about 35% of them, rather than go to Google when they want to actually buy something and then go to a corporate website, people are actually going and connecting on to the social networks.